Katerina-Chernevskaya/Santa-s-Workshop-of-Power/CheckPrerequisites.md

 ***

 ## 5. Two Power Platform Environments created
-**Task:** Craft two distinct Power Platform environments: one for building toys (DEV) and the other for displaying them (TEST).
+**Task:** Craft two distinct Power Platform environments: one for building toys (DEV) and the other for displaying them (PROD).

 :exclamation: _Note:
-Think of DEV as the elves' workshop and TEST as the window display._
+Think of DEV as the elves' workshop and PROD as the window display._

 **Outcome:** The perfect duo of environments to practice your CI/CD carols.